 Delving into the design, the sleek top features the navigational camera, cyclone pack release button and power button.

 Moving down the unit, to the front is the removal cyclone pack which is made up of a cyclone, cyclone shroud and clear bin (0.33 litres capacity).
 The rear contains a removable HEPA filter, which a USB port sits behind.
 Finally, on each side of the Dyson 360 EYE™ is a handle, making it easy to move.

 Turning the unit over, the first thing you’ll see is the full-width brush and the unique look wheels.
 There are the charging points as well as several sensors, used for navigation.

 It’s also worth mentioning the uniquely styled charging base that accompanies the Dyson 360 EYE™.
-Looking unlike any other with its pure white styling (albeit with 4 tiny black squares) and open folder like appearance.
+Looking unlike any other, with its pure white styling (albeit with 4 tiny black squares) and open folder like appearance.

 With many unique features, it’s worth exploring the Dyson 360 EYE™ is detail.
 We’ll cover how it navigates, the battery and its cleaning mechanism.